 The other prominent cybersecurity roles include Computer and Information Research Scientists with a 6% share in Q3 2022, Computer and Information Analysts with a 4% share of new job postings.

 The top companies, in terms of number of new job postings tracked by GlobalData, as of Q3 2022 were Raytheon Technologies, Huntington Ingalls Industries, Leidos Holdings and General Dynamics.
 Together they accounted for a combined share of 14% of all cybersecurity-related active jobs in the aerospace, defence and security industry.

 Raytheon Technologies posted 1,121 cybersecurity-related new jobs in Q3 2022, Huntington Ingalls Industries 963 jobs, Leidos Holdings 709 jobs, and General Dynamics 698 jobs, according to GlobalData’s Job Analytics.

 The largest share of cybersecurity-related new job postings in the aerospace, defence and security industry in Q3 2022 was in the US with 79% followed by the UK (4%) and Germany (4%).
-The share represented by the US was 0% lower than the 79% share it accounted for in Q2 2022.
+The share represented by the US remained flat over the 79% share it accounted for in Q2 2022.